mikehaertl/localeurls/README.md

 $germanUrl = $this->createUrl('site/contact', array('language' => 'de'));
 ```

-You can change this parameter name in the `$languageParam` option of `LocaleUrlManager`.

-If a request comes in that has no language set, nothing will happen.
-The application
-will use the language you defined in your `main.php`.
-If you always want to enforce a
-redirect e.g. from `http://www.example.com` to `http://www.example.com/de` then
-you can set `$defaultLanguage` to `de` or to `true` to redirect to the application
-language.

-Once a user visited a URL with a language code, this language is stored in his
+Once a user visited a URL with a language code in it, this language is stored in his
 session.
 If the user returns to the start page (or any other page) without a language
 in the URL, he's automatically redirected to his last language choice.

-You can disable this feature if you set `$persistLanguage` to `false` in the `request`
-component.
-If you want to disable the cookie and only use session as storage then you
+# API

+## LocaleHttpRequest

+### Properties

+ *  `languageCookieLifeTime`: How long to store the user language in a cookie.
+    Default is 1 year.
+Set to false to disable cookie storage.
+ *  `languages`: Array of available language codes.
+More specific patterns must come
+    first, i.e. `en_us` must be listed before `en`.
+ *  `persistLanguage`: Wether to store the user language selection in session and cookie.
+    If the user returns to any page without a language in the URL, he's redirected to the
+    stored language's URL.
+Default is `true`.
+ *  `redirectDefault`: Wether to also redirect the application's default language, i.e.
+    from `www.example.com` to `www.example.com/en` if the main application language is `en`.
+    Default is false.

+### Methods

+ *  `getDefaultLanguage()`: Returns the default language as it was configured in the main
+    application configuration

+## LocaleUrlManager

+### Properties

+ *  `languageParam` : Name of the parameter that contains the desired language when
+    constructing a URL.
+Default is `language`.

+### Methods

+This class adds no new methods.

+# Upgrade

+## From 1.0.0

+*   The parameter `defaultLanguage` was removed.
+You should configure the default
+    language in your main application config instead.
+If you want to redirect to
-can set the `$languageCookieLifetime` to `false`.
+    your default language, you can set `redirectDefault` to true.